tony-rise/DSA-Data-Analysis-Capstone-Project-Case-One/README.md

 - Finally on customer engagement, I hereby recommend that the company establishes an effective public platform/procedure to respond to reviews ratings lower than 3.00 atleast and profer    solution within 48hours.

+## Contributions
+- In the course of this project Exploratory Data Analysis, I presented insights that led to a redesign of products that were underperforming  and had about 12% improvement in average product ratings.
+- I assisted product managers to prioritize feature updates and optimize packaging/descriptions based on real customer input.